MI5 spy chief says Russia, China, Iran top threat list to UK

 McCallum accused Beijing of monitoring, intimidating, coercing and “forcibly repatriating Chinese nationals to harassment and assault,”

-He also said Chinese authorities were playing a long game in trying to influence British politics by “seeking to co-opt and influence not just prominent parliamentarians across the political landscape, but people much earlier in their careers in public life, gradually building a debt of obligation.”
+He also said Chinese authorities were playing a long game, trying to shape British politics by “seeking to co-opt and influence not just prominent parliamentarians across the political landscape, but people much earlier in their careers in public life, gradually building a debt of obligation.”
+He said local-authority councilors and prospective parliamentary candidates were among those in Beijing’s sights.

 He said such activities were likely to grow as Chinese President Xi Jinping “consolidates power on an indefinite basis.”